 Recommended Previous Course of Study: Grade of C or better in Spanish 1 strongly recommended.

 In this course, students will add complexity to their ability to communicate in Spanish.
-The main focus will be on communication (interpersonal/presentational speaking, writing, listening, and reading), as students make an exciting move from using words and basic phrases to formulating creative, personal, and descriptive ideas.
+The main focus will be communication (interpersonal/presentational speaking, writing, listening, and reading), as students move from using words and basic phrases to formulating creative, personal, and descriptive ideas.
 Students will continue to learn about the rich culture (art, music, food, geography) and the various communities that compose the Spanish-speaking world.
-By the end of this course, some of the things students will be able to do in Spanish are: discuss extracurricular activities, give directions to a locations, talk about their childhood, get medical help and discuss injuries, report the news about a crisis, narrate past events with the preterit/imperfect tenses.
+By the end of this course, some of the things students will be able to do in Spanish are: discuss technology and the internet, talk about past vacations, give health advice, learn about places around the community, talk about their childhood, narrate past events with the preterite/imperfect tenses.
+Students should expect that the majority of the class will be taught in Spanish.

 Grade level: 10-12